 13. SELLER’S LIABILITY FOR DEFECTS

 (A) Where any of the Goods supplied by the Seller to the Buyer are claimed by the Buyer to be defective in material or workmanship or not to conform to

-the specifications set out in the Buyer’s order the Buyer shall notify the Seller of such defect within 10 days of receipt of the Goods and the Buyer
+the specifications set out in the Buyer’s order the Buyer shall notify the Seller of such defect within ONE YEAR of receipt of the Goods and the Buyer

 shall give to the Seller a full opportunity to inspect and test such Goods.
 If the Seller agrees that such Goods were defective in either material or

 workmanship at the time of delivery to the Buyer the Seller shall either repair such Goods free of charge, replace such Goods (if such Goods shall

 have been paid in full) or refund to the Buyer the price thereof, but in no circumstances whatsoever, subject to any such Goods exceed the cost of